eosdis-nasa/earthdata-pub/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: "\U0001F41B Bug Report"
+name: "\U0001F41B Bug Report"
-About: "If something isn't working as expected."
+about: "If something isn't working as expected."
-Title: ''
+title: ''
-Labels: 'i: bug'
+labels: 'i: bug'
-Assignees: ''
+assignees: ''

 ---

 Does an issue already exist for this?
-Please search the issues to check if this bug has already been reported.
+Please search 🔍 the issues to check if this bug has already been reported.
 _Put an `x` in the box to confirm_

 - [ ] I have searched and no other issue reporting this bug exists.